dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

-In the next  step, we will split the services into three domains.
+So now you can upload a file ----

-There is nothing special about having three domains.
-At one extreme, dCache will work correctly if everything
-runs in a single domain.
-On the other extreme, you can configure dCache to run each service in a separate
+dCache will work correctly if everything runs in a single domain. dCache could be configured  to run each service in a separate
 domain.
 Although the latter deployment is the most flexible, there is some overhead in having many domains,
-so the optimal approach is usually somewhere in between these two extremes.
+so the optimal approach is usually somewhere in between.
  The difference is that, when a dCache instance
 spans multiple domains, there needs to be some mechanism for sending messages between services located
 in different domains.